Joseph Chhmar Salas

-Joseph Chhmar Salas (Khmer: យ៉ូសែប ធ្មារ សាឡាស់) 21 October 1937 – September 1977) was a prelate of the Catholic Church who served as bishop Apostolic Vicariate of Phnom Penh in Cambodia from 1975 to 1977, when he died of exhaustion in a forced work camp of the Khmer Rouge.
-He was the first Cambodian native bishop.
+Joseph Chhmar Salas (Khmer: យ៉ូសែប ឆ្មារសាឡាស់) 21 October 1937 – September 1977) was a prelate of the Catholic Church who served as bishop Apostolic Vicariate of Phnom Penh in Cambodia from 1975 to 1977, when he died of exhaustion in a forced work camp of the Khmer Rouge.
+He was among the first native Cambodians to become a Catholic priest and the first to become bishop.

 Life

 Salas was born in Phnom Penh on 21 October 1937.
-For his formation as a priest, he was sent to Paris and was ordained in 1964.
+For his formation as a priest, he was sent to Paris and was ordained in 1964, becoming one of the first native Cambodians, alongside Simon Chhem Yen and Paul Tep Im Sotha, to become a Catholic priest.
 His first assignment was in the Apostolic Prefecture of Battambang.
 He returned to France for more studies.

 In April 1975, the Khmer Rouge took power in Cambodia.
-They founded a Communist state with the name of Democratic Kampuchea, where any religion was forbidden and destruction of religious sites was contemplated.
-In May 1975, any foreigner in Cambodia was expelled and it included Catholic priests and religious, while natives were forced to work in rice fields and many of them were executed.
+They founded a Communist state with the name of Democratic Kampuchea, where any religion was forbidden and destruction of religious sites was frequent.
+In May 1975, foreigners were expelled, including Catholic priests and religious, while natives were forced to work in rice fields and many of them were executed.

 French Bishop Yves Ramousse was at the head of the Cambodian Church when the Khmer Rouge took power.
-As the prevision was his expulsion from the country for being a foreigner, he called Salas back to Cambodia.
+Anticipating his expulsion from the country for being a foreigner, he called Salas back to Cambodia.
 On 14 April 1975, the Holy See appointed Salas as Coadjutor Bishop for the Apostolic Vicariate of Phnom Penh.
 On 30 April, Bishop Ramousse was expelled from the country with many other foreign priests and religious.
 Most Cambodian priests and religious remained in the country, very few would survive.

 In 1976, Bishop Ramousse resigned as head of the Cambodian Church.
 Salas became the head, but he was sent by the Khmer Rouge Regime to a rice field in Kompong Thom.
 He died of exhaustion in September 1977 in the Traing Kork Pagoda.

 On 1 May 2015, the Cambodian Catholic Church officially opened an inquiry into the presumed martyrdom of Joseph Chhmar Salas and another 33 persons who died during the time of the Khmer Rouge regime.